Eloi/ruby-challenge/task/YOUR_NOTES.md

 In a real production project, the nature of the project and the conventions for it will determine where this will be stored, and which name it shoud have.

+### About exception handling in retrieving the data ###

+For simplicity in the challenge purposes, I haven't done any exception handling when retrieving the data from disk or parsing the XML.

+In real production code that interfaces with external providers, often exception handling code to take in account faulty networking, incomplete o malformed data, etc. excedes in LOC the code handling the expected flow.

+### About currency

+Again for simplicity I'm parsing the price as float.
+Nowadays, in production code I'm wary of any code handling money that does not store the price as integer cents to avoid rounding issues, and if possible in some format with the embedded currency to ensure 100% of the time that we are not adding/substracting prices in different currencies.

+I strongly support the use of [money](https://github.com/Rubymoney/money) or at least a simple in-house solution that takes in account the rounding and currency rules.